-- Time by week
+- Time spent by week

 - Overall productivity pulse

-- Your top categories
+- Your top categories for the year

-What stands out?
+What stands out to you?

-The annual dashboard is a good place to start, but to get more for your year end review, you’ll want to dig deeper into the specifics.
+The annual dashboard is a good place to start, but to get more for your annual review, you’ll want to dig deeper into the specifics.

-Show just your working hours
+1. Show just your working hours

 Want to look specifically at how you spent your time during normal working hours?
 You can use a time filter to narrow your view to specific hours of the day.